 See our Pathways to Registry for Academic Associate of Science in Magnetic Resonance Imaging to see the registry exams* you’re eligible to take and which exam fees are included in the program cost.

 * These registries are independent organizations and the prerequisites for eligibility can change at any time without WCUI’s knowledge or consent.
 This document is meant to be a guide only and all students should review the registry’s website for the most up-to-date information.

 While the certification requirements for MRI technologists vary from state to state, most employers are looking for candidates who have passed their certification exams, even if it isn’t a state requirement.
-WCUI helps you in getting ready for the exams you need by offering registry reviews and providing a dedicated registry manager.
-See our Pathways to Registry to see which exam fees are included in the WCUI program cost.
+WCUI strongly recommends obtaining certifications to provide you with the best knowledge and opportunities when entering the sonography field.
+WCUI provides registry reviews and assistance with the registry exam process.
+See our Pathways to Registry for information on which exam fees are included in the WCUI program cost.

 At WCUI, our associate degree in MRI uses a combination of teaching methods and techniques, including online classes, in-person lectures, hands-on education in lab settings, and externship experience.
 The Magnetic Resonance Imaging program includes coursework on:

 Our mission and values at WCUI are about promoting the academic excellence and integrity of our graduates in a way that is supportive and contributes positively to our student’s lives.
 We are here for you, to get you the healthcare education you need for success.